Tyler-Tutt/tkcharactersheet/README.md

 - Windows for testing & file storage

 # Environments:
-- pip's (libraries) need to be maintained between both Linux & Windows
+- pip's (libraries) need to be maintained in (installed in) both the Linux & Windows Virtual Environments

 # Initial Dev Environment:
 ## Create Linux Virtual Environment: